 CNY goodies price comparison — bak kwa, pineapple tarts and more

-Even though you only get to eat them when the new year begins, the first few items on the shopping list are always CNY goodies.
+The first few items on the shopping list are always CNY goodies.
 That’s because if you want good ones, you have to order your snacks waaaaaay in advance.

 For a lot of older folks, home visitations are about “face”, which is why they place a lot of emphasis on hosting their guests with the best goodies and snacks.
 My parents and relatives, for instance, would never be caught dead serving “no-brand” bak kwa on CNY.